The Hard Work of Restoring the Harbour

 - Decommissioning the Waterdown Wastewater Treatment Plant: After determining that replacing the Waterdown Wastewater Treatment Plant with a pumping station would reduce environmental impacts and save money, work began in 2007 on a project that will conclude with Waterdown’s wastewater being processed at the Dundas treatment plant.
 More about the Waterdown Wastewater Treatment Plant Decommissioning Project

-The Clean Harbour program’s six active, large-scale projects will all influence harbour water quality, help protect natural habitat and enhance the harbour experience for local residents and visitors.
+The Clean Harbour program’s five active, large-scale projects will all influence harbour water quality, help protect natural habitat and enhance the harbour experience for local residents and visitors.
 Each project also brings the community - by steps small and large - closer to delisting Hamilton Harbour as an area of concern.

 - Woodward Wastewater Treatment Plant Upgrades:Adding proven water treatment technology and greater capacity to Hamilton’s highest-volume wastewater treatment plant is the largest single investment in the Clean Harbour program.
 The estimated $340 million of plant upgrades will have massive implications for water quality in the harbour.
 More about the Woodward Wastewater Treatment Plant Upgrades.